 They come on strong and appear charming, strong, stimulating, caring, generous, and devoted - (all seductive maneuver's).
 Then the relationship moves forward and soon enough the true colors of the love avoidant emerge.

 The charm, attention, and seductiveness go out the door- no more!
 The seemingly once available “magical” person you fallen for becomes cold, devaluing, and disengaged.

 As a love addict, you first cannot put a finger on what is happening, but you can feel it, and the shift in your partner is anxiety provoking.
 You say to yourself or to friends/family, “He/she was so thoughtful in the beginning, where is the person I met.
 I’m confused and baffled.
 What am I doing wrong?"

 You may make excuses and even blame yourself for the change you see in your partner.

 Invariably, you try to give more, do more, be more romantic, or try to make things as they were.
-There is a pursuit of keeping the fantasy alive in order to recreate the euphoria experienced in the beginning of the relationship.
+There is a pursuit of keeping the love relationship fantasy alive in order to recreate the euphoria experienced in the beginning of the relationship.

 And the toxic dance is in order.

 It is at this phase when a love avoidant is carrying out many of their strategies to avoid (3rd sign-next).

 3. Uses Distancing Strategies to Avoid Intimacy and Closeness